kauri-io/archive/docs/Java Ethereum/manage-an-ethereum-account-with-java-and-web3j.md

 ---
 title: Manage an Ethereum account with Java and Web3j
-summary: Other articles in this series  Connecting to an Ethereum client with Java, Eclipse and Web3j Generate a Java Wrapper from your Smart Contract Interacting with a
+summary: Other articles in this series- Connecting to an Ethereum client with Java, Eclipse and Web3j Generate a Java Wrapper from your Smart Contract Interacting with a
 authors:
   - Grégoire Jeanmart (@gregjeanmart)
 date: 2020-05-01